I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - High season prices kick in

-What Weather & Temperatures can I Expect in June?
+Weather & Temperatures in June

 Clear blue skies, minimal rain and cooler temperatures make for fantastic weather in the parks, the mountains and the beaches.
-While the nights can drop as low as 10° C in some parts of the Serengeti, daytime temperatures however, may still reach 30° C – welcome to winter in the tropics!
+While the nights can drop as low as 10° C in some parts of the Serengeti, daytime temperatures often still reach 30° C – welcome to winter in the tropics!

 Tanzania location | Daytime temperatures | Nighttime temperatures |